srijanjain/Dream-Blackhole/README.md

 - A & D to Rotate the cannon.
 - Enter to shoot Solar Pulse

-U to shoot Solar Flare
+**U to shoot Solar Flare**

-**May the Force be with you**
+> May the Force be with you

+## Install instructions
+Extract The .zip file and click on Proj to play.

+- **Status          :Released
+- Platforms       :Windows
+- Author          :Srijan Jain
+- Genre           :Shooter, Action
+- Tags            :Multiplayer**

-Made by Team GH-11 for IGS-2018 IIITD:
+_Made by Team GH-11 for IGS-2018 IIITD:_
 - Srijan Jain
 - Saurabh Sharma
 - Prashant